I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Light French Gray vs. Repose Gray

-- Sherwin Williams Light French Gray has an LRV of 53, which is lower than the RG
+- Sherwin Williams Light French Gray has an LRV of 53 (darker)

 Coordinating Colors